 Other equipment I use includes Manfrotto aluminium and carbon fibre tripods, Manfrotto "L" bracket and various Manfrotto ball and 3-way heads.
 Levelling base and Nikon MC-36 remote cord/timer.

 For underwater photography I use the Olympus OM-D E-M1 in a Nauticam NA-EM1 marine housing and twin Ikelite DS-161 strobes in manual mode.
-I chose this rig configuration because of its small size, weight and compactness and flexibility, Underwater it performs beautifully and is quite neutrally buoyant.
-The lenses I use are the Lumix 7-14mm f/4.0 LUMIX G Vario lens for wide angleshots such as shipwrecks, reefs and seascapes.
+I chose this rig configuration because of its small size, light weight, compactness and flexibility.
+Underwater it performs beautifully and is quite neutrally buoyant.
+The lenses I use are the Lumix 7-14mm f/4.0 LUMIX G Vario lens for wide-angle shots such as shipwrecks, reefs and seascapes.
 For close-up and macro I use the Olympus 60mm f/2.8 Macro M.ZUIKO Digital ED Lens.
 These lenses are beautifully sharp and perform superbly behind the Nauticam ports.

 So, thank you for visiting and I hope you enjoy looking through my galleries.
 Please feel free to contact me if you have questions about how I work or if you would like further information on any of my images.